apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 For another example, I recommend checking out the [finepdfs](https://github.com/huggingface/finepdfs) paper and codebase.
 They released it while I was writing this, and I've got to throw them a mention.
 It's cool to read their code and see how they dealt with some of the problems described earlier.

 In general, that's what I recommend you do.
 A lot of reading.
-Look back through all the popular model and dataset releases and scour for implementation details.
+Look back through all the popular model and dataset releases and scour for them implementation details.
+What data processing/cleaning/filtering steps did they do?
 This will give you inspiration.
-I have found the Kimi K2 paper particularly inspiring as well, for how they did data augmentation.
+I have found the Kimi K2 paper particularly inspiring as well, for how they did their data augmentation and synthetic data.

+Ultimately, I think the answer to "how should I process what will become my training data" is highly dependant and contextual.
+So instead I focus on how to build out the infrastructure to do whatever you want.

 Data pipelines are hell.
 Hopefully this article has helped.